Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/furkan_notes.md

 ## James Gosling

 Only briefly mention him and talk about all the things people built using Java.
+And then link to all the things that was built using Java.

 - **Creation of Java**
    - **Impact:** Developed the Java programming language, which has become one of the most popular